fundevogel/we-love-colors/README.md

 ```

 ## Color samples
 If you are looking for a quick way to browse PANTONE® colors, check out the [Pantone Finder](https://github.com/picorana/Pantone_finder) package or [visit their website](https://picorana.github.io/Pantone_finder) to get started.
-However, there's a quick&dirty preview inside `examples`, which is as easy as opening `index.html`.
-In case you want to play around with `index.php`, simply `php -S localhost:8000` and enter the world of PANTONE® colors by clicking on a tile to save its hex value to your clipboard - brought to you by [clipboard.js](https://github.com/zenorocha/clipboard.js).
+However, there's a quick&dirty preview inside each directory below `examples`, which is as easy as opening `index.html`.
+In case you want to play around with `index.php`, simply `php -S localhost:8000` and enter the world of PANTONE® and RAL® colors by clicking on a tile to save its hex value to your clipboard - brought to you by [clipboard.js](https://github.com/zenorocha/clipboard.js).

 ## Copyright
 Whenever mentioned throughout this project, PANTONE® and other [Pantone LLC](https://www.pantone.com) trademarks are the property of Pantone LLC, a division of [X-Rite](https://www.xrite.com), a [Danaher](https://www.danaher.com) company.